 - Disclose this information to anyone outside Graco until the information has been disclosed to the public and the securities markets have had an adequate chance to absorb it.

 Any information that an investor might consider important in deciding whether to buy, sell or hold securities is considered material.
 Examples of material information include:

 - Financial results;

 - Important product developments, major litigation developments, major management changes and major changes in business direction.

-In addition to the foregoing restrictions, Graco directors, officers and certain other employees who are considered "insiders" for purposes of the securities laws must follow guidelines for insider trading as periodically issued by the Legal Department, and must not buy, sell or otherwise engage in any transaction in Graco stock without prior consultation with the Vice President and General Counsel.
+In addition to the foregoing restrictions, Graco directors, officers and certain other employees who are considered "insiders" for purposes of the securities laws must follow guidelines for insider trading as periodically issued by the Legal Department, and must not buy, sell or otherwise engage in any transaction in Graco stock without prior consultation with the Executive Vice President and General Counsel.